 - Vegetable oil for deep-frying

-- 3. Drain the chicken, discard the marinade, and then return the chicken to the bowl.
+- Drain the chicken, discarding the marinade.
+Return the chicken to the bowl.
 Add the egg whites and stir and turn to coat all the pieces.
 Add the potato starch and mix well.

-- 4. Heat 2 inches oil over medium heat in a wok or heavy, deep-sided pot until it reaches 325°F (163°C) on a deep-fry or candy thermometer.
+- Heat 2 inches of oil over medium heat in a wok or heavy, deep-sided pot until it reaches 325°F (163°C) on a deep-fry or candy or instant-read thermometer.
 Fry the chicken in batches, being careful not to crowd the pan, just until the chicken is cooked through on the inside and golden brown on the outside, about 4 minutes.
-Remove the chicken with a slotted spoon and drain on paper towels or a brown paper bag.
-The chicken will look done, although it will not be fully crisp yet.
-Wait until the temperature of the oil returns to 325°F (163°C) before frying the next batches.
+Remove the chicken with a slotted spoon and let it drain on paper towels or a brown paper bag.
+The chicken will look done, although it won't yet be incredibly crisp.
+That's okay.
+That's what the second frying is for.
+Wait until the temperature of the oil returns to 325°F (163°C) before frying the remaining chicken in batches.

-- 5. Heat the oil to 375°F (190°C).
+- Crank the heat underneath the oil to 375°F (190°C).
 Using the slotted spoon, return the chicken to the oil in batches and fry until crisp, 1 to 2 minutes.
-Drain on clean paper towels and serve immediately.
+Drain on clean paper towels and serve while still hot.

 I think these chicken nuggets need a dipping sauce to go with them.
 I used a Burmese chile-garlic sauce, which was a great combination, but you have a lot of flexibility here.
 Despite the Asian flavors in the marinade, even a Western-style sauce could be good with this chicken.